cipherboy/COMS-327/README.md

     e: <scheel@iastate.edu>
     l: BSD: 2-clause

 The goal of this project is to add path-finding monsters.

 To compile and run:
-    autoconf && ./configure && make all
+    make all
-    ./bin/mapgen
+    ./bin/rlg327